murraysagal/MSStringifyMacros/README.md

 ## Tests

 The Xcode project contains a complete suite of tests so you can use these macros with confidence.

+If you copy the test files to your project you may need to configure the project so the test target will recognize the files.

+1. Select your project in the Project Navigator pane.
+1. Select your project in the Projects and Targets pane.
+1. You must be on the Info tab.
+1. In Configurations expand Debug and your project.
+1. In <yourProjectName>Tests select Pods from the popup.

 ## License